wpengine/faustjs/docs/DEVELOPMENT.md

 1. Copy `.env.testing.example` to `.env.testing`.
     - If you are using the provided Docker build, you will not need to adjust any variables in the `.env.testing` file.
     - If you are not using the provided Docker build, edit the `.env.testing` file with your test WordPress site information.
-1. Move into the `examples/getting-started` site and copy the `.env.test.sample` to `.env.test`.
-If you are using the provided Docker build, you do not need to adjust any variables.
-1. From within the `plugins/wpe-headless` directory, run codeception acceptance tests.
-    - `vendor/bin/codecept run acceptance`
+1. Run `vendor/bin/codecept run acceptance` to start the end-2-end tests.

 ### Browser testing documentation
 - [Codeception Acceptance Tests](https://codeception.com/docs/03-AcceptanceTests)